 Another important thing to verify is more on the installation side of subwoofer boxes.
 They need to be completely secured within the vehicle.
 By securely mounting the box to the vehicle, the box becomes more durable.
 Moreover, it makes sure that you do not lose any of that acoustic energy.
 Thus, more output will be generated.
 It is important that we also consider our installation now that you can get good mid-bass.

 Foam rings are also a nice addition.
 The rings help to bridge the gap so that all sounds are directed through the hole within your door panel.
 That’s important if the sound bounces around inside the door panel.
 This can actually cancel out a lot of your mid-bass performance.

 When we select all the different components for our car audio, it is extremely important that we match each component properly.
 Your amplifier’s output power and watts RMS should closely match that of the subwoofer that you’re buying.
 The subwoofer we’re using is super beefy and strong.
 You won’t be able to drive that subwoofer to its full potential if you’re only using a moderately powered amp.

 It’s actually going to be difficult to move this big beefy subwoofer with the amplifier.
 Due to this, your subwoofer is going to provide less performance than if it were matched.

 An amplifier has much more powerful than what the subwoofer can handle.
 Although, you’re going to be able to power the subwoofer to its full potential.
 You’re leaving opportunity within your amplifier.

-You could have had more output that something else often gets ignored is you have to remember that it takes power.
-To make power you can’t buy a 10,000 watt RMS amplifier and install it into a little car.
-Something like a Honda Civic without upgrading the electrical system it’s important to have a big enough power plant within your system.
+You could have had more output something else often gets ignored is you have to remember that it takes power.
+To make power you can’t buy a 10,000-watt RMS amplifier and install it into a little car.
+For something like a Honda Civic without upgrading the electrical system, it’s important to have a big enough power plant within your system.
 And in this case, that’s the alternator.